-In the Fall of 2020, I will be an Assistant Professor of Philosophy at Union College.
+I am an Assistant Professor of Philosophy at Union College.
 Previously, I was a postdoctoral fellow at UBC.
 I have taught also at Barnard College of Columbia University and the University of the West Indies in Jamaica.
 I completed my PhD in Philosophy at UCLA.

 My teaching interests are diverse.
-I have taught courses in Environmental Ethics, Biomedical Ethics, Philosophy of Race and Gender, Epistemology, Metaphysics, Aesthetics, Philosophy of Language, Philosophy of Religion, Philosophy of Law, Philosophy and Film, and Introduction to Philosophy.
-I look forward teaching courses in Bioethics and time travel in the Fall at Union College.
+I have taught courses in Environmental Ethics, Biomedical Ethics, Philosophy of Race and Gender, Epistemology, Metaphysics, Aesthetics, Philosophy of Language, Philosophy of Religion, Philosophy of Law, Philosophy and Film, Time Travel, and Introduction to Philosophy.

 Department of Philosophy